freakout42/formax/README.md

 You will be in `Insert-Mode` and can enter data for new records.
 Press Enter without new data will get you into `Query-Mode`.
-Quit from the form after playing around with Ctrl-Y. Read the user guide from the docs section for more information how to use the form.
+Quit from the form after playing around with Ctrl-Y. Read the user guide for more information how to use the form.

 Change the form layout and the default behaviour of the form with the `editform` utility.
 This will bring up your editor